Last Updated on

 - The most common type of dolphins found is Bottlenose dolphins.

 - Dolphins have a blowhole located at the top of their heads which they use to breathe.

-- A group of dolphins is known as a pod or a school which consist of a dozen of these intelligent animals.
+- A group of dolphins is known as a pod or a school which consists of a dozen of these intelligent animals.